adrita78/adrita78.github.io/_pages/experience.md

 August 2022 - April 2023
-  * Applied various shallow machine learning models to understand the dynamics of trans-membrane proteins such as GPCRS.Performed simulation of GPCRs using OpenMM and RL and MD simulation and automated it with the machine learning model.
+  * Applied various shallow machine learning models to understand the dynamics of trans-membrane proteins such as GPCRS.
+Performed the simulation of GPCRs using OpenMM and VMD  and RL and automated it with the machine learning model.

 ### Molecular Chemistry Lab, Vellore Institute of Technology